-This is the fifth in our series of posts where we are sharing drawings for the White Horse CAD Wobbler Engine.
-This week we will look at the Wobbler Engine Base, which is the first part of the second sub assembly..
+Today’s blog is the fifth in our series of posts where we share drawings for the White Horse CAD Wobbler Engine.
+This week we will look at the Wobbler Engine Base, the first part of the second sub-assembly.

-Next week we will look at the main support, which is the backbone that all of the main parts attach to.
+Next week we will look at the main support, the backbone that all the main parts attach to.

-Lets look at one of the Base’s features in a little more detail.
-If you would like to refer to the PDF engineering drawing it can be found by clicking here… P9999-13101_Rev1
+Let’s look at one of the base’s features in more detail.
+If you would like to refer to the PDF engineering drawing, click here… P9999-13101_Rev1

 Most engineers will be familiar with geometric tolerating, but the casual maker may not understand them.

 The 200mm width of the base had a datum symbol “A” attached to it.
-The 2 holes are at 75mm centres with a tolerance of ±0.3mm.
-This tolerance is not declared on the drawing, but if you look at the title block you will notice the “unspecified dimensions” section.
-As the holes centre dimension has 1 decimal place the tolerance is ±0.3mm.
+The two holes are at 75mm centres with a tolerance of ±0.3mm.
+This tolerance is not declared on the drawing, but if you look at the title block, you will notice the “unspecified dimensions” section.
+The hole’s centre dimension has one decimal place, so the tolerance is ±0.3mm.

-Now, back to that geometric tolerance… The geometric tolerance frame is split into 3 sections…
+Now, back to that geometric tolerance: the geometric tolerance frame is split into three sections: